Donald McBane: Opening schools for swordsmanship

+Career soldier

-Donald McBane (1664 - April 12, 1732) was a noted Scottish swordsman, career soldier, and fencing master, who is widely regarded as one of the most prolific duelists of all time.
-He was born in the Highland town of Inverness during the late seventeenth century.
-In 1687 McBane ran away from home, enlisting in the British army under the Duke of Marlborough.
-As a career soldier, he served throughout much of Europe, fighting in The War of the Spanish Succession (1701-1714), and taking part in fifteen skirmishes and sixteen battles, including Blenheim (1704) and Malplaquet (1709).
+As a career soldier, he served throughout much of Europe, fighting in the War of the Spanish Succession (1701–1714), and taking part in fifteen skirmishes and sixteen battles, including Blenheim (1704) and Malplaquet (1709).
+McBane served in the Royal Regiment till the end of the war in 1712, and was recommended by his Colonel for the Chelsea Hospital).
 By the time of the Jacobite Rising of 1715, he was serving as a sergeant in General Honeywood’s Regiment of Dragoons and guarded the Colours at the Battle of Preston.
+Again he was recommended for Chelsea, but preferred another job as a gunner at Fort William.
 His autobiography mentions that at one point he had the command responsibility equivalent to a Colonel of Artillery, but it is unlikely he ever received an officer's commission.
 His Colonel made several recommendations for McBane to 'Chailcie College' (The Royal Hospital Chelsea), something only open to senior non-commissioned or warrant officers.

 McBane also worked as a fencing master, and claimed to have participated in nearly one hundred duels.
 He fought as a gladiator at the Bear Gardens in Hockley-in-the-Hole and Marybone Fields, London, where he reportedly fought thirty-seven prizes.
 Among his opponents were some of the most celebrated swordsmen and fencing masters of the century, such as James Miller, Timothy Buck, and James Figg.

+Later life

+In 1726, in a duel at Edinburgh, McBane gave his opponent seven wounds and broke his arm with a falchion.
+He said that he did it "at the request of several noblemen and gentlemen".
+Donald was now 63 and resolved to retire.
+He died on 12 April 1732.